vimeo/timeserieswidget/README.md

 * PNG's rendered by Graphite

 Goals:
-* easy to use, elegant but powerful api.
+* easy to use, elegant but powerful api, aimed to cover all your graphite/time series graphing needs.
 * only abstract where it makes sense.
 Graphite, Flot, and Rickshaw api's are awesome and powerfull, expose them
 * aim for some consistency in configuration across backends (to the extent possible and sane)
 * provide all interactive features you would expect; so that all graphite dashboards can rely on the same